Liver Cancer Surgery * Pancreatic Cancer Surgery * Bile Duct Cancer Surgery * Robotic Surgery

 In extreme cases, an “ex vivo” (outside of the patient) surgery is performed.
 This involves first the temporary removal of the entire liver, then surgical removal of the liver tumor, and re-transplantation of the liver back into the patient.
 Initially described in 1974, this ex vivo technique is regaining popularity because of advancements in liver preservation and transplant technology.
 It is used in only a handful of centers around the world.
 One such center is at Lenox Hill Hospital in New York City.

 Alternatively, many serious conditions and complications after liver and pancreatic surgery that normally would require surgical intervention can be managed using advanced interventional radiology and endoscopic techniques, thanks to the excellent skills of our colleagues from these specialties.

-For more information on Liver, Bile Duct, or Pancreatic Treatment Options or Oncological Surgery or to make a private complimentary consultation please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or emailing the surgeon directly at email@example.com.
+For more information on Liver, Bile Duct, Ovarian Caner, or Pancreatic Treatment Options or Oncological Surgery (or to make a private consultation) please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or emailing the surgeon directly by completing the eForm on the right.

 Dmitri Alden, MD, FACS